+Figure 6: Debt and caste, who borrows from whom (percent of volume)? -- Source: RUME (2010) and NEEMSIS-1 (2016-17); author’s calculations

 Trust does not mean blind faith on others, but the “the negotiation of risk occasioned by the freedom of others” (Hart 2000, p.
 88).
 Broadly speaking, trust depends on the personal and social characteristics of the contracting parties and their respective appreciation, on a process and memory of repeated interactions (Hilger and Nordman 2020).
 Trust also depends on social institutions, broadly defined as the set of rules, norms and conventions that regulate the behaviour of others (Platteau 1994).
 The assessment of incentives and enforcement mechanisms is crucial, and depends on sanctions, the risk of loss of reputation or the risk of loss of reciprocity in case of interdependence.

 For loans among relatives and microcredit loans, which remain based on the principle of group lending, interdependence nurtures trust.
 This does not, of course, exclude tensions and conflicts, whether within kinship or microcredit groups (Kar 2018).
 These are omnipresent.
 But the interdependence is such that relatives and group members remain bound by ties of mutual debt and cannot afford to fail.